Grand Canyon National Park

 Map, Directions and Travel

-The Grand Canyon National Park includes the South Rim, North Rim and East Rim entrance at Desert View.
-The West Rim is not part of the Grand Canyon National Park, but is owned and operated by the Hualapai Indian Tribe on its Reservation.
+Grand Canyon National Park includes the South Rim, North Rim, and the Desert View East Entrance.
+The West Rim is separate from Grand Canyon National Park and is owned and operated by the Hualapai Tribe west of Grand Canyon Village.

 Grand Canyon Map